alevosia/discord-music-bot/readme.md

     * Connect
     * Speak
     * Use Voice Activity
-* When you're done ticking the permissions, copy the generated url above and paste it on your browser
-* Select the server you want the bot to join into
+* When you're done ticking the permissions, copy the generated url above and paste it on your browser and select the server you want the bot to join into
-* Go to your freshly stolen repo and enter the necessary token and ID's you've copied to their necessary variables
+* Go to your freshly stolen repo and enter the necessary token and ID's you've copied to their correct variables
 * Open a terminal and go to your repos directory and run ```python main.py``` and the bot should go online and send a message on the spam channel
-* Use !help for a list of commands.
-You may configure a custom prefix in the config.py
+* Use !help on the music spam channel you've created for a list of commands
+* You may configure a custom prefix in the config.py

 ## Dependencies
 * discord.py rewrite w/ voice - ```pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]```